-- Carry out anti-money laundering and terrorist financing checks
+- To carry out anti-money laundering and terrorist financing checks

-- Respond to potential complaints or make complaints
+- To respond to potential complaints or make complaints

 Marketing and Promotion

-In relation to the personal information collected for marketing purposes, the personal information consists of
+In relation to the personal information collected for marketing purposes, this consists of

 - Name, contact details and name of organisation if relevant.